-Leaving a clinical site without permission from an instructor and/or without notifying clinical site staff before 2:30 pm carries a penalty of a full day's absence.
+Leaving a clinical site without permission from an instructor AND without notifying clinical site staff before 3:00pm carries a penalty of a full day's absence.
 A warning will also be issued in this circumstance.
 A second similar incident will result in dismissal from the program.

 It is the student's responsibility to make certain that their name tag is on the board in the appropriate place.
 The instructors cannot and will not search for a student.
 If a student cannot be found in a clinical site at any point in the day the assumption will be made that the student has left the site without permission, and the same absence penalty will apply.
-The best course of action if your room finishes early or if you are reassigned, is to call the clinical instructor and obtain instructions.
+The best course of action if your facility finishes early, is to call the clinical instructor and obtain instructions.
 It is required that you inform the instructor where you are and what you are doing at all times throughout the clinical day.